 Just keep wiggling!
 As soon as your child notices a loose tooth, you can give them a daily “wiggle goal” to help get their tooth out in a timely fashion.
-If loose baby tooth stay in too long, they can start to crack and break, which may mean a visit to see us for some help.
+If a loose baby tooth stays in too long, it can start to crack and break, which may mean a visit to see us for some help.

 A: We usually start taking dental x-rays around the age of 4, based on the eruption of your child’s teeth.
 Dental x-rays are always specifically diagnosed for your child by the dentist following guidelines produced by the American Academy of Pediatric Dentistry.

 A: Yup, it may be time to talk about orthodontics once your child’s permanent teeth start to come in.
 Orthodontists typically like to begin evaluating the need for treatment around 7–8 years old.
 An orthodontist may recommend two phases of orthodontic treatment for your child—one around the age of 6–10, and another later in the teen years.
 This first round of treatment can include an expander, a retainer, or partial braces, and may mean needing a few baby teeth extracted to help those permanent teeth come in.
 The goal of two-phase orthodontics is usually to make more room for the permanent teeth as they are erupting.